eugr/llama-benchy/README.md

 - Supports executing a command after each run (e.g., to clear cache).
 - Configurable latency measurement mode.

+# Current Limitations

+- Evaluates against `/v1/chat/completions` endpoint only.
+- Doesn't measure throughput in concurrency mode (coming later).
+- Outputs results as a Markdown table only for now.

 ## Installation

 Using `uv` is recommended.
 You can install `uv` here: https://docs.astral.sh/uv/getting-started/installation/